sunnyMiglani/MarkdownBlogPosts/SystemsSecurity.md

 Basically this is focused on transmission:

 **How do i transmit the password?**

 A1: Clear text!

 **No pls, need to encrypt**

-A2: Encrypted password on a clear channel **Essentially the same as a password at this point...**
+A2: Encrypted password on a clear channel

+**Essentially the same as a password at this point...**

 A3: Clear password on an encrypted channel!
+7
-** I could fake being google, and you'll just encrypt your password to me instead!**
+**I could fake being google, and you'll just encrypt your password to me instead!**
 A4: I'll make you confirm you're google!

-** I could fake being google by faking being you, I could just check online for any auth codes that are needed, and ofc they'd have to be public fi you want access to them!**
+**I could fake being google by faking being you, I could just check online for any auth codes that are needed, and ofc they'd have to be public fi you want access to them!**

-A5: I'll use some crypto magic and make you share a secret **Ah damn, you right that might work!!**
+A5: I'll use some crypto magic and make you share a secret

+**Ah damn, you right that might work!!**

 ### Threat 4: 'Hammering' the login page!